 The inference network is implemented as a conditional normalizing flow, which models the posterior distribution $p(\theta | \mathbf{x})$, where $\theta$ denotes the astrophysical parameters of interest and $\mathbf{x}$ the input cross-power spectrum.
-The overall flow structure follows~\citet{Pietschke_2025}, consisting of a sequence of coupling transformations interleaved with permutations to ensure full mixing of parameters.
-However, here affine coupling layers are replaced by Rational Quadratic spline coupling layers~\citep{Durkan_Spline}.
+The overall flow structure follows~\citet{Pietschke_2025} and consists of a sequence of coupling transformations interleaved with permutations to ensure full mixing of parameters.
+However, affine coupling layers were replaced by rational quadratic spline coupling layers~\citep{Durkan_Spline}.
 Spline-based coupling layers provide greater expressivity than affine transformations, allowing the flow to model highly non-Gaussian posterior distributions with fewer layers.
-This increased flexibility is particularly important for 21cm-Galaxy cross-correlation data, where the posterior structure can be influenced by complex interactions between galaxy bias, ionization morphology, and observational noise.
-We employ 10 coupling layers with 512 nodes each and ReLU activation.
-All training and evaluation is performed in PyTorch~\citep{Pytorch} with the AdamW optimizer with default decoupled weight decay for regularization~\citep{AdamW}.
+This increased flexibility is particularly important for 21cm galaxy cross-correlation data, where the posterior structure can be influenced by complex interactions between galaxy bias, ionization morphology, and observational noise.
+We employed ten coupling layers with 512 nodes each and ReLU activation.
+All training and evaluation was performed in PyTorch~\citep{Pytorch} with the AdamW optimizer and default decoupled weight decay for regularization~\citep{AdamW}.